ibm-cloud-docs/openshift/openshift_service_settings.md

 | OpenShift version | Default feature gates |
 |------|--------------|
 | 4.3 | <ul><li><code>ExpandInUsePersistentVolumes=true</code></li><li><code>NodeDisruptionExclusion=false</code></li><li><code>ServiceNodeExclusion=false</code></li><li><code>SCTPSupport=false</code></li></ul>|
 {: summary="The rows are read from left to right.
-The OpenShift version is in the first column, with the default feature gates in the second column."}
+The version is in the first column, with the default feature gates in the second column."}
 {: caption="Overview of feature gates" caption-side="top"}